resharp/scBurstSim/README.md

 # scBurstSim
-Single cell transcriptional bursts and noise simulator
+Single cell transcriptional bursts/fluctuations and noise simulator

 Stochastic modeling of transcription and sampling noise on single cell level.